 Egyptian Bird Symbols were many in number and meant different things.
 Some of these included the ibis, the vulture, the buzzard, the falcon, the owl, the guinea fowl, the flamingo, the stork, the quail (quail symbolism), and the heron, and even the ostrich.
 The Egyptians believed that birds are asked by higher beings to fetch and guide the soul of a dying person to its new manifestation after it reincarnates.

 Birds are associated with a few different deities.

 - Horus was known as the sky god who could transform from a falcon to a human form whenever he pleased and his eyes were said to be sun rays because of their luminous nature’s association with Ra (the Sun God).
 He also had a bird symbol called the Bennu bird which is known as an Egyptian phoenix.

 - Thoth was a god of wisdom and writing who wore an Ibis on his head to signify that he was wise enough to know how to read hieroglyphics (ancient Egyptian bird symbolism).
 He also had bird symbols like the eagle, hawk, and phoenix.

 - Ammit who was a bird with the face of an and body of various different animals is said to eat any soul that failed their final judgment after they were weighed against Ma’at’s (the feather).
 She had bird symbols like vultures, eagles, kites, falcons etc.

 The ancient Egyptians also believed in bird symbols representing the sun god Ra.
-They would use bird symbols to symbolize his different forms and aspects including a falcon, a scarab beetle, a snake with wings that could be seen on various ancient Egyptian hieroglyphics.
+They would use bird symbols to symbolize his different forms and aspects including a falcon, a scarab beetle, and a snake with wings that could be seen in various ancient Egyptian hieroglyphics.